GabeScott/standard-works-vault/General Conference/2007 April - Life’s Lessons Learned.md

 Except for one play.

 Our quarterback dropped back to pass.
 I was open.
-He threw the ball, and it sailed towards me.
+He threw the ball, and it sailed toward me.

 The only problem was that I could hear a lumbering gallop behind me.
 In a moment of clarity, I thought that if I caught the ball there was a distinct possibility I could be eating my meals through a tube.
 But the ball was heading for me, and my team was depending on me.
 So I reached out, and—at the last instant—I looked up.